ABD AL-MALIK m ArabicMeans

 ἴδης (ides).
 This was the name of the general who led the Greek forces to victory against the Persians in the Battle of Marathon.

-MIRCEA m RomanianRomanian form of
+Mircea m RomanianRomanian form of

-MOHANDAS m Indian, HindiMeans
+Mohandas m HindiMeans

 "servant of Mohana" from the name of the Hindu god

-MOHANA combined with Sanskrit
+Krishna) combined with Sanskrit

-दास (dasa) meaning "servant".
+दास (dāsa) meaning "servant".
 A famous bearer of this name was Mohandas Karamchand Gandhi (1869-1948), also known as Mahatma Gandhi, an Indian leader who struggled peacefully for independence from Britain.

-NEFERTARI f Ancient EgyptianFrom Egyptian
+Nefertari f Ancient EgyptianFrom Egyptian

 nfrt-jrj meaning

-NEFERTITI f Ancient EgyptianFrom Egyptian
+Nefertiti f Ancient EgyptianFrom Egyptian

 nfrt-jjtj meaning

 "the beautiful one has come".
-Nefertiti was a powerful Egyptian queen of the New Kingdom, the principal wife of
+Nefertiti was a powerful Egyptian queen of the New Kingdom (14th century BC), the principal wife of

 Akhenaton, the pharaoh that briefly imposed a monotheistic religion centered around the sun god